1. Getting Here

 Delivery for staff on shift and visitors staying near the hospital

 To order, phone 01302 210408 or use our online ordering.
 Card payments by phone are handled through a secure link sent by text, and cash or card in person on collection also works.
 The delivery fee is a flat two pounds within the 8-mile radius, with no minimum order.
-If ordering from a staff room, a visitor waiting area, or a nearby accommodation address, the driver will meet you at the DRI main entrance on Armthorpe Road.
-A mobile number for the arrival call is what we need at ordering to make that work cleanly.
+When ordering to the hospital, agree a suitable public meeting point with the team and provide a mobile number for the driver's arrival call.

 Delivery specifics